hurlybird/Duck/README.md

 A proper time/date class, or formatting functions that work with DKNumber.
 Heck, improved (or any) locale support would be good.

+A string syntax for predicates similar to NSPredicate.
+The main question is whether to use a prefix notation (easy implementation) or infix notation (more readable).

 Improved hash table performance.
 The current implementation uses quadratic hashing, which is reasonably fast, but wastes memory (load must be < 0.5), and is only about half the speed of NSDictionary.

+Regular expression support is certainly a nice-to-have.
+They'd likely be implemented as DKString wrappers around a third-party regex library.

 More unicode support.
 DKString currently supports enough UTF-8 for basic string functions, but more powerful string comparison and locale support would be nice.